thomjiji/thomjiji.github.io/content/posts/2023-09-18_Parse_QuickTime.md

 00000040  01 30 00 03 04 04 05 05  06 07 07 09 04 04 05 06  |.0..............|
 ```

-Frame size is 4 bytes before the icpf.
-In this case, it's `00 09 68 00`.
-Frame header size is 4 bytes after the icpf.
-In this case, it's `00 94 00 00`.
-After frame header size, it's "encoder_identifier": in this case, it's `61 70 6c 30`.
+The frame size of 4 bytes before the icpf is `00 09 68 00`.
+The frame header size of 4 bytes after the icpf is `00 94 00 00`.
+Following the frame header is the encoder_identifier, which here is `61 70 6c 30`.

 `(next) pos = previous (frame_size + pos)`